 Please note: We discourage children riding scooters to school.
-If your child must ride a scooter to school, they are subject to the same rules as a bike rider.
+If your child must ride a scooter to school, they are subject to the same rules as a bike rider, and must wear a helmet.

 SAFE TRAVELLING TO AND FROM SCHOOL